 2. Eat Healthy

-All the sugar and horrible calories we put into our bodies can give us anxiety and high blood pressure which makes us feel terrible and can increase body aches and head aches.
-Also, if we have an increase in blood pressure our breathing can get out of whack and cause even more anxiety, which in-turn increases stress.
-Eat right, decrease stress.
+All the sugar and horrible calories we put into our bodies can give us anxiety and high blood pressure which makes us feel terrible and can increase body aches and headaches.

 3. Take Time Off